Skip to main content

 If you want to build your template from scratch, click Skip.

 If you select to start with a blank template, you can upload a .docx file later to replace it.
 This new version will overwrite the original document.
-To learning more about this flow, click here.
+To learn more about this flow, click here.

 Now, it's time to start building out your template! πŸ—οΈ